 Private Student Loans: These are alternative loans designed to provide students with loan funding beyond what the federal loan programs can offer.
 A creditworthy cosigner is usually required for loan approval.
 The student is responsible for the interest on these loans during the in-school, grace, and deferment periods.
 The interest rates on these loans vary by loan program.
-More information on Private Student Loans can be found here.
+More information on Private Student Loans can be found <a href="https://example.com/here/beauty-student-stu

 Federal Direct PLUS Loans: Parents of dependent students may borrow up to the cost of education minus other aid.
-The PLUS loans are subject to a current fixed interest rate of 8.05 percent.
+The PLUS loans are subject to a current fixed interest rate of 9.08 percent.
 Repayment begins within 60 days of the final disbursement each year.
 Parents can request a deferment of payment while the student is enrolled at least half time.
 Interest will continue to accrue.
 Parents may apply online here.